 Neuregulin directly decreases voltage-gated sodium currents in hippocampal ErbB4–expresssing interneurons.

-A, B: Representative traces of Nav currents from an ErbB4 interneuron before (baseline) and after NRG1 (A) or vehicle (B) application for 10 and 20 min.
+A, B: Representative traces of voltage-gated sodium channel (Nav) currents from an ErbB4 interneuron before (baseline) and after NRG1 (A) or vehicle (B) application for 10 and 20 min.
 Far right shows overlaid maximum Na currents.
 Inset shows voltage-clamp protocol used to evoke somatic Na channel current.
-C, D: Averaged I/V relationship for Nav channel activation showing the NRG1–specific decrease in Na channel density (C) compared with vehicle (D).
-E: Individual Na channel current responses to NRG1 (E+N, left) or vehicle application (E+V, right) at 20 min are plotted with their own baseline (gray lines).
+C, D: Averaged I/V relationship for Nav activation showing the NRG1–specific decrease in Nav density (C) compared with vehicle (D).
+E: Individual Nav current responses to NRG1 (E+N, left) or vehicle application (E+V, right) at 20 min are plotted with their own baseline (gray lines).
 Average response depicted with black line.
 F: Averaged normalized maximum current density from E+N and E+V cells.

 NRG1 signaling directly influences AMPA receptor (AMPAR) activity in glutamatergic ErbB4–expressing cerebellar granule neurons.

 Previous studies demonstrated how NRG1 indirectly affects plasticity at glutamatergic synapses in principal glutamatergic neurons in the hippocampus and frontal cortex.
 In collaboration with Catherine Fenster, we analyzed the effects of NRG1 on developing cultured cerebellar granule cells (CGCs).
 The cultures consist predominantly of granule neurons that express ErbB4.
-We found that, under baseline conditions of CGCs grown for 10-12 days in vitro, NRG1 does not affect whole-cell AMPAR– or NMDAR–mediated currents nor the frequency or amplitude of spontaneous NMDAR– or AMPAR–mediated miniature excitatory post-synaptic currents.
-However, we found that, in CGCs, high glycine induces a form of chemical potentiation (chemLTP) characterized by an increase in AMPAR mEPSC frequency that is reduced by NRG1 treatment.
-Because in our culture conditions CGCs express very low levels of the AMPAR GluA1 subunit but high levels of GluA4, our data suggest that the NRG1 effect could be mediated by GluA4 subunits.
+We found that NRG1 does not affect whole-cell AMPAR– or NMDAR–mediated currents nor the frequency or amplitude of spontaneous NMDAR– or AMPAR–mediated miniature excitatory post-synaptic currents, in baseline conditions of CGCs grown for 10–12 days in vitro.
+However, we found that high glycine induces a form of chemical potentiation (chemLTP) in CGCs characterized by an increase in AMPAR-mEPSC frequency that is reduced by NRG1 treatment (Figure 6).
+Because, under our culture conditions, CGCs express very low levels of the AMPAR GluA1 subunit but high levels of GluA4, our data suggest that the NRG1 effect may be mediated by GluA4 subunits.
 The study shows, for the first time, that high glycine can induce plasticity at glutamatergic synapses in CGCs and that acute NRG1/ErbB signaling can regulate glutamatergic plasticity in CGCs.
-Taken together with those from our previous studies, our results suggest that, similar to SC-CA1 synapses, NRG1 effects on CGCs are activity-dependent and mediated by modulation of synaptic AMPARs (5) (Figure 6).
+Taken together with our previous studies, our results suggest that, similar to SC-CA1 synapses, NRG1 effects on CGCs are activity-dependent and mediated by modulation of synaptic AMPARs (4).

 A: Experimental protocol used to assess effects of treatments following high glycine.
 Cells were immediately voltage-clamped following exposure to high glycine, and baseline data were collected for 4–6 min prior to and following treatment onset with either PD158780, NRG1, or vehicle control.
 Cells were continuously perfused with extracellular fluid (ECF) containing 1 mM MgCl2, 500 nM tetrodotoxin, and 50 µM bicuculline.
 Data points plot mean AMPA–mEPSC amplitude (B) and frequency (C) at baseline and at indicated time points following treatments. **P < 0.001 (repeated measures ANOVA, time × treatment interaction).